-The Clé or Student Rent Deposit is a State guarantee that enables students without a personal guarantor to have easy access to an accommodation.
+The VISALE is a State guarantee that enables students (Undergraduate, Graduate and PhD) without a personal guarantor to have easy access to an accommodation.
 Please note that agencies and landlords do not accept guarantors who are not domiciled in France.

-The State guarantee can benefit all students who:
+The VISALE guarantee can benefit all students who:

 - have an income but do not have access to any personal guarantor;

-- are seeking an accommodation in France for study purposes;
+- are seeking an accommodation in France for study or research purposes;

 - are under 28 years old on September 1st during the year the lease was signed,